frc1806/Crescendo-1806/README.md

 ## Subsystems
 `src.main.java.frc.robot.subsystems`

+- `Angler.java`: Subsystem that sets our shooter to our wanted angles
+- `DriverControls.java`: Subsystem that has all the controls for our two Xbox Controllers.
+This is also has a method that registers all of our triggers.
+- `Intake.java`: Subsystem that intakes the notes into our shooter
+- `Launcher.java`: Subsystem that launches notes into the goals
 - `Swerve.java`: Our swerve drive subsystem.
 Powered by YAGSL
-- `DriverControls.java`: A class that has all the controls for our two Xbox Controllers.
-This is also has a method that registers all of our triggers.
+- `Vision.java`: Subsystem that uses our vision cameras to detect April Tags on the field.
+Powered by PhotonLib